AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 ## Frequently asked questions

-To see the most frequently asked questions about Mobile SDK, please read the document on [frequently asked questions](faq.md).
+To find answers to the most frequently asked questions about Mobile SDK, please read the document on [frequently asked questions](faq.md).

 ## Upgrading to Experience Platform SDKs

-You can upgrade to the Experience Platform SDKs by following the instructions within this section of documentation.

-To learn more about upgrading your SDKs, please read the the [upgrading to Experience Platform SDKs overview](./upgrade-platform-sdks/index.md).
+You can learn about upgrading to the Experience Platform SDKs by following the instructions in the [upgrading to Experience Platform SDKs overview](./upgrade-platform-sdks/index.md).

 ## Migrating to Swift